 Don’t worry about money; be happy at these happy hours.

 Star Fish.
 191 Heights Blvd.
 Billed as a martini and oyster happy hour, Star Fish’s menu is pretty limited.
 There are 5 $5 martinis to choose from (they are small but boozy), plus $5 wine and $5 old fashioned.
-The only food to choose from is the $1 gulf oysters and $2 atlantic oysters.
-The restaurant’s full-price appetizer menu isn’t bad (we got the zucchini fries for $7), so definitely check it out if oysters aren’t your thing.
-Happy hour runs until 6 p.m.
+For food, get the $1 gulf oysters or the $2 atlantic oysters, plus a smattering of $5 and $7 plates, like gumbo, fries, fried zucchini, etc. Happy hour runs until 6 p.m.
 Monday through Friday.

 Cane Rosso.
 1835 North Shepherd and 4306 Yoakum.
 In addition to having a sweet new menu, Cane Rosso has a sweet happy hour at both locations.
 Although only running Monday through Wednesday from 5 to 7 p.m., happy hour is a great deal at this pizzeria. $5 margherita or marinara pies and $7 for a sausage or soppressata pizza.
 Thirsty? $5 house cocktails plus $5 wine and $3 Peroni beer.